mienaikoe/ziyu/Chapters/2-4-Chapter11.md

   "Ara.
 It's being blocked by... something."

-  "And you know this... how?"
+  "And they know this... how?"

-  "The observers found some anomalous objects in space that have been blocking Ara.
-They're growing in number and will soon block out all of Ara.
-An ice age is predicted in...
-58 days."
+  "The observers found something up there in space.
+It keeps growing and will soon block out all of Ara.
+In less than 60 days... an ice age will begin."

   "Days?!"